mlynch/mlynch.github.com/_posts/2012-08-28-success-rate.markdown

 It's not easy.
 In fact, it's fucking *hard*.
 But we live in a time of unprecedented personal empowerment.
 Each and every one of us is capable of turning our passions into products and building sustainable businesses on them.
 You can't build a sustainable business without money, so why build a product that doesn't build revenue right in?

-I want to see *more* people succeeding in running their own company.
-But it's so hard when so many jump right back into the wrong formula.
+The great thing is, you can do this without having to jump into the deep end.
+Run some experiments on the side.
+Keep your day job.
+Build something while you still have an income stream.
+Work nights and weekends to make it happen.

-It's time to ignore this statistic.
+It's time to ignore the startup failure statistic.
 Take it from 37signals: "Don't get fooled by the stats.
 Other people's failures are just that: other peoples failures.
 If other people can't market their product, it has nothing to do with you."

 Get out there and *sell*.